Our Central Purpose

 Our History and Experience

-MORC Training, a division of MORC Inc., has been a long time leader in providing high quality, interactive training, built upon best practices in providing care to those receiving behavioral health services and the promising practice of our Culture of Gentleness philosophy.
+Easterseals MORC Training has been a long time leader in providing high quality, interactive training, built upon best practices in providing care to those receiving behavioral health services and the promising practice of our Culture of Gentleness philosophy.
 Since our inception in 1982, we’ve trained over 300,000 people and we currently have over 12,000 people attend our training annually.
-As the majority of the MORC Training Team started in this field providing direct care, we understand the complexity of the role and are honored to provide training to such a vital workforce.
+As the majority of the Easterseals MORC Training Team started in this field providing direct care, we understand the complexity of the role and are honored to provide training to such a vital workforce.
 We believe that high quality training is the investment you make into the culture of your organization and a direct link to high quality care.